A Journey Into the Heart of

 that brings real change and real hope.

-Imagine having a clear Biblical framework of JUSTICE spanning from Genesis to Revelation to draw on.
+Imagine having a clear Biblical framework for JUSTICE spanning from Genesis to Revelation to draw on.

-Imagine having a clear knowledge of an history of race, why it was created, and how it impacts society today.
+Imagine having a clear knowledge of the history of race, why it was created, and how it impacts society today.

 Imagine having the hard conversations around racial justice without the dread, shame, anxiety, because the poison of triggers are removed